 Setting up Resend in NextJS 14

-Before we can start using Resend in our app, first you have to create an account on Resend.
+To start using the Resend Email API in your Next.js app, the first step is to create an account on Resend.

 Once that's done, go to the API Keys page and create a new api key.
 Resend Api keys Copy an existing API key or click Create Api Key to create a new one.